-Why did Broadstairs College develop a Junior College for 14 to 16 year olds?
+Why did Broadstairs College develop a programme for 14 to 16-year-olds?

 The government recognises that studying only academic subjects in a secondary school environment does not suit all young people.
 As a result, government funding has been made available to high attaining colleges across the country to strengthen specialist technical education for 14 to 16-year-olds.
 Broadstairs College is keen to ensure that this offer is made available to students in the Thanet area to promote expertise in technical skills that are needed in the local economy.